+We are required to comply with laws, rules and regulations as well as contractual obligations that require us to maintain the security of personal information.
 We have contractual and legal obligations to notify relevant stakeholders of security breaches.
 We operate in an industry prone to cyberattacks.
 We have previously and may in the future become the target of cyberattacks by third parties seeking unauthorized access to our or our customers' data or to disrupt our ability to provide our services.
 Failure to prevent or mitigate cyberattacks could result in the unauthorized access to personal information.
 Most jurisdictions have enacted laws requiring companies to notify individuals, regulatory authorities and others of security breaches involving certain types of data.
 In addition, our agreements with certain customers and partners may require us to notify them in the event of a security breach.
 Such mandatory disclosures are costly, could lead to negative publicity, may cause our customers or partners to lose confidence in the effectiveness of our security measures, and require us to expend significant capital and other resources to respond to and/or alleviate problems caused by the actual or perceived security breach.
 A security breach of any of our vendors that process personal information of our customers may pose similar risks.